yuguanthor/vue-image-upload-resize/README.md

+# NOTE ON USE
+Resize is not working if outputFormat="file"

+use following props to force image size not more than 500KB

+:maxSize="0.5"

 # Vue Image Upload and Resize
 A Vue.js Plugin Component for client-side image upload with optional resizing and exif-based autorotate.